aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/dwg-file-operations/convert-dwg-to-image/_index.md

 ## Frequently Asked Questions

 **Q: Is Aspose.CAD compatible with all versions of DWG files?**
-A: Yes, Aspose.CAD supports a wide range of DWG versions, from early releases up to the latest AutoCAD formats.
+A: Yes, Aspose.CAD supports more than 250 DWG/DXF versions, from early releases up to the latest AutoCAD formats.

 **Q: Can I customize the resolution of the output image?**
 A: Absolutely.
 Use `CadRasterizationOptions.setPageWidth()` and `setPageHeight()` to define the desired DPI or pixel dimensions.